 All of the current functionality of MQS remains the same with the new additional process flow.
 The MicroSoft .Net framework (IIS, .aspx, MS Sqlserver) will be used to create RTCI.
 The code, server location, and database for RTCI will be external to MQS.

 RTCI will capture this information in a database with one to many records for text chats.

+I think the answer to that is whatever would give the best performance.
+However, since everything is happening on the server side my guess is that the performance limiter would mostly be the querys to the DB.
+So writing all to the DB at the end of the conversation would be best.
+To mitigate any problems (like loss of network) during the conversation you should keep everything somewhere in real time though.

 For both text and video sessions, the start and end time of the session will be captured.

 The outgoing email text with the Advisor’s instructions to the client will be captured.
+Assumption: This is talking about the templated email content which gets auto populated by RTCI?

+It says it will be captured – what does it mean?

+ANSWER: Free form text area with the option of addition pre-determined paragraphs (like Quick Parts)

 A set of reports will be available to monitor Client and Advisor activity.

+A set of Reports will be generated by RTCI.

+Can you give brief idea on what all it should display?

+To start with, let’s just go with more of a log of activity.
+We will need to get input from the Admin and Directors as to what will be useful for them.
+For example, average call time, calls per Advisor, peak demand time and day, etc

+Reports and logs will be queries from the RTCI database.